 White Staff, Black and Brown Clients

 At first, I thought it was because I went to an elite private institute for my social work graduate degree that there was a racial imbalance in just my class.
-Many of the students were white, ranging from working-class backgrounds to the 1% also; a majority of my classmates were women.
+Many of the students were white, ranging from working-class backgrounds to the 1% also; the majority of my classmates were women.
 (But that will be addressed a little bit later on in this article).
-I for sure thought that when I went into the field and became a street-level bureaucrat, many of the people serving the people on the ground would be reflective of the communities they served.
+I, for sure, thought that when I went into the field and became a street-level bureaucrat, many of the people serving the people on the ground would be reflective of the communities they served.

 I was unceremoniously relieved of the teaching position and put back into the community outreach role.
 (I mentioned that story in a previous post.)
 A colleague and dear friend of mine in a more senior position informed me that a couple of my white colleagues didn’t want to go out to black and Latino neighborhoods to do outreach and actually recruit potential clients for the program.
 This wasn’t surprising because during my time at Chicago Public Schools Central Office, during the historic teacher’s strike 2012, there were whispers of white central office employees complaining about not feeling safe when we had to go to the schools and mainly babysit the students during the two-week-long teacher’s strike.